 Participants may use the GW Off-Campus Housing website as a reference for off-campus housing options around the GW Foggy Bottom Campus

 All undergraduate students, medical, on-campus nursing, on-campus Health Science, and all international students holding a J1 or F1 visa are required to carry student health insurance while they study at GW.
-These students will be automatically enrolled in the GW SHIP health insurance (7.37$ daily rate) and must submit an opt-out waiver if they have another insurance plan that meets the required criteria.
+These students will be automatically enrolled in the GW SHIP health insurance and must submit an opt-out waiver if they have another insurance plan that meets the required criteria.
 Please visit the Colonial Health Center website for more information.